Best Small Diaphragm Condenser Microphones Of 2017

 While there are many different small diaphragm microphones currently for sale, a selection of products stand apart from the rest for their popularity among consumers, high ratings, and advanced features.
 Below are the five best small diaphragm condensers currently on the market:

 This professional-grade microphone comes from AKG, one of the leading brands in the music industry.
 Used by stars such as Kanye West, Frank Sinatra, Stevie Wonder, the Rolling Stones, and Aerosmith, AKG’s high-caliber products are some of the best in the business.
-The Perception 170 Professional Instrumental Microphone from AKG is no exception; with an average rating of 4.7 out of 5 stars on Amazon, this product is popular and highly recommended.
+This product is popular and highly recommended.

 With the Perception 170, AKG has set out to offer an expert-level microphone for a low price.
-Selling for around $80, this device is one of the most affordable options available.
+This device is one of the most affordable options available.
 However, its great price does not mean its quality or technical advancement are compromised--this mic is as appropriate for professional studio sessions as other options that can cost twice as much.

 The Perception 170 is built for intensive daily use.
 The microphone’s body is constructed entirely from metal, but still manages to weigh in at a light 10.6 ounces.
 The diaphragm has a diameter of ½ inch, allowing for excellent precision of sound.
 This end-address microphone also puts out a great transient response, so you can trust it will react to any sudden spikes of sound.
 A frequency response of 20 to 2000 Hz ensure that the mic will pick up the full range of instrument sounds, from very low to very high.